hack3rmann/waywe-rs/README.md

 ### Warning

 - This software is still in development, some major features may be unimplemented.
-- This project uses a lot of hardware-dependent code to make it work fast as _f_.
+- This project uses a lot of hardware-dependent code to make it work fast as *F*.
 - Special warning for the ones who concerned about unsafe code in Rust: this project contains a lot of it and built upon it.
 Of course, to speed up a lot of processing code.